fisic1337/masterpiece/readme.md

 # PERSONAL TOUGHTS

-- Centos 7 will be your **number one** choice for using Maesterpiec3+
+- Centos 7, or Ubuntu 16.04/18.04 will be your **number one** choice for using Maesterpiec3+
-- Shell GUI still not available for Ubuntu, might update this later...

 # IMAGES